-Last Updated On -14 Jan 2025
+Last Updated On -24 Feb 2025

-The main purpose of a trading account is :
+The main purpose of a trading account is:

-The key features and components of a trading account that make it different from other financial accounts.
+A trading account's key features and components differentiate it from other financial accounts.

 The key components of the trading account are listed below: